Dear Sebastian

-Dear Sebastian is a book published by Hodder Headline Ireland.
-It takes the form of a collection of letters from notable people in Irish society to a young boy who lost his father to cancer.
+Dear Sebastian is a 2009 book published by Hodder Headline Ireland.
+The book's content is a collection of letters from notable people in Irish society to a young boy who lost his father to cancer.

-The book's editor was Jordan Ferguson from a Glounthaune, County Cork.
-In March 2008, he was diagnosed with terminal cancer and told he had only months to live.
+The book's editor was Jordan Ferguson from Glounthaune, County Cork.
+According to the book, in March 2008, he was diagnosed with terminal cancer and told he had only months to live.
 He had one 9-year-old son, Sebastian.
-Ferguson decided to write a letter to Sebastian with advice to help him when he was growing up.
-Ferguson then decided also to gather together letters from Irish people - writers, politicians, artists, clergy, sports stars, musicians, and business people - all of whom have succeeded in life.
+Ferguson then decided to gather together letters from "successful" Irish people.
 This project ended up becoming the book Dear Sebastian.
-Ferguson died before completing the book but asked his mother, Christine Horgan, to finish the project in his final days.
+Ferguson died before completing the book, but he asked his mother, Christine Horgan, to finish the project.

 The letters which make up the book came from well-known Irish names, including: